Natural Cleaning Hacks

 The ingredients for this natural cleaning hack are the same as removing mildew from your towels.
 This solution works just as effectively in removing stubborn burnt food stuck to your pot.
 Follow this process:

 - Sprinkle baking soda generously along the inside of the pot, fill up it about a third of the way up with water.

 - Place the pot on the stove over medium-high heat until it boils.
 Promptly remove it from heat when it reaches its boiling point.

 - Let it cool until it’s not too hot to the touch and pour the solution out.
 Then proceed to clean it with soapy water.
 For extra tricky cases, repeat the process but add about 1/4 cup of vinegar to the solution.

 Remove Stains Using The Sun

 Did you know that you have one of the best stain removers for white clothing right in your backyard?
 It’s true.
-The sun will remove stains caused by grass, blood, some food, urine, and poop.
+The sun will remove stains.
 The sun is especially useful when you have young children in the house.
 Simply wash your clothing and hang it in the sun to dry.
 If the stain is extra dark or set, you may need to wash and sun dry 2-3 times for complete removal.

 To make drying outside easy, get a drying rack that can be easy stored away when not in use.